Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "...From me."

 *That* brought Martina back down.
-"Uh… You."
+"Uh...
+You."

 "I’m not talking some relaxation reiki stones chakra alignment bullshit here.
 Your connective tissue’s gonna need stretching out good if you’re gonna heal up without losing flexibility.
 That’s where I come in."

 "Only *you* could make a massage sound like torture."

-"It, uh, kinda will be… sorry."
+"It, uh, kinda will be... sorry."

 "So what, you’ve got to massage the *whole* affected area?"
 Martina asked.

 "Yup."

-"‘Cause, uh… I burned my butt."
+"‘Cause, uh...
+I burned my butt."

 His face shut down.
-"Well, I, uh…" he began, then cleared his throat.
+"Well, I, uh..." he began, then cleared his throat.
 "I mean, uh, w-we can, uh, sort out a, uh, a chaperone if-if you, uh..."

 *There* was the trademark Arés blush.
 Warhorse got a couple of shades darker and ruddier when he was feeling awkward, especially around the ears and forehead.
 It was adorable, which was *not* a word that Martina had ever guessed she’d associate with a guy who out-massed her several times over and could bench-press small cars.

 The annoying part was that she knew her own nose and cheeks had gone red, and given how much fairer-skinned she was than him, there was no way the effect was subtle.

 "It, uh..
-I mean, not for a couple of… you’ve got to heal up a bit more first," he continued, and cleared his throat again.
+I mean, not for a couple of... you’ve got to heal up a bit more first," he continued, and cleared his throat again.
 "Probably.
-I mean, I’ve not actually, uh… inspected your… I mean, the wound."
+I mean, I’ve not actually, uh... inspected your...
+I mean, the wound."

 They stood on the asphalt for a second or two in mutual silence, considering the near future.